Abhilashms97/abhici-cd/README.md

 # Monsters Rolodex

-Monsters Rolodex is a simple React application that fetches data from a JSON API and displays it in a searchable list of cards.
+Monsters Rolodex is a simple React application using Class components that fetches data from a JSON API and displays it in a searchable list of cards.

 ## Features